bsv-blockchain/wallet-toolbox/docs/client.md

 Looks for aged Transactions with provenTxId with status != 'completed', sets status to 'completed'.

-Looks for reqs with 'invalid' status that
+Looks for reqs with 'invalid' status that have corresonding transactions with status other than 'failed'.

 ```ts
 export class TaskReviewStatus extends WalletMonitorTask {